Mazoise/42TESTERS-PRINTF/README.md

 # 42TESTERS-PRINTF

-1 - cd to the file with your fonctions
+1 - cd to the folder with your fonctions

 2 - git clone https://github.com/Mazoise/42TESTERS-PRINTF.git